Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Merchant cash advance.
 Amazon gives sellers cash now to grow their business, and sellers repay the advance with their future sales.
 This program charges a fixed fee for the advance, not interest.

-You must receive an offer from Amazon to apply for these programs.
-Businesses that have used Amazon for at least one year and have consistent sales are typically eligible.
-Check to see if you’re eligible by logging on to Amazon Seller Central.
-You’ll see a message from Amazon Lending if you qualify.
+To apply for these programs, you must receive an invitation from Amazon.
+Typically, businesses that have used Amazon for at least one year and have consistent sales are eligible.
+Check your eligibility by logging on to Amazon Seller Central.
+If you qualify, you will see a message from Amazon Lending.

 2. Inventory financing